mit-pdos/sigmaos/cpython3.11/Doc/howto/logging-cookbook.rst

     WARNING:demo:division by zero

 As you can see, this output isn't ideal.
-That's because the underlying code which writes to ``sys.stderr`` makes multiple writes, each of which results in a separate logged line (for example, the last three lines above).
+That's because the underlying code which writes to ``sys.stderr`` makes mutiple writes, each of which results in a separate logged line (for example, the last three lines above).
 To get around this problem, you need to buffer things and only output log lines when newlines are seen.
-Let's use a slightly better implementation of ``LoggerWriter``:
+Let's use a slghtly better implementation of ``LoggerWriter``:

 .. code-block:: python